beth/algo-time-complexity-review/README.md

 # Algorithmic Time Complexity Review
 Please (fork and) clone this repository so that you can add your own comments while we review time complexity!

-There are 12 problems as of 7/18.
-Solution branch will appear on 7/22.
+There are 12 problems as of 9/3.

 - findMax
 - contains